From BR Bullpen

 Biographical Information

-José Hernández is a backup infielder for the Pittsburgh Pirates.
-He is in his 21st season of professional baseball and has played for nine major league teams.
+José Hernández is an infielder who spent 15 seasons in the majors and played for ten major league teams.
 He is the cousin of Luis Figueroa and the son-in-law of Orlando Gomez.
-He has hit 168 homers in the majors through 2006.
-He was MVP of the Puerto Rican Winter League once and made one All-Star team in the major leagues.
+He hit 168 homers in the majors, was MVP of the Puerto Rican Winter League once and made one All-Star team in the major leagues.

 1987-1990: Early years in the minors